rachelwoeltje/Lahman-Baseball-Data-Analysis/README.md

-# Lahman-Baseball-Data-Analysis
+# Lahman Baseball Database Exercise

-## Lahman Baseball Database Exercise
+Collaborated with: Patrick Atwater, Samantha Sitarek, and Julien Gerlock

 - this data has been made available [online](http://www.seanlahman.com/baseball-archive/statistics/) by Sean Lahman
 - you can find a data dictionary [here](http://www.seanlahman.com/files/database/readme2016.txt)